Changelog

 Point users to updated docs and help owners find support content that needs follow-up.

-Trigger drift review
+Trigger stale-answer review

 A release can expose stale answers, deprecated flows, or scope conflicts before users receive wrong help.